The SCV Awards are back for 2019 and nominaions are now open!

 A “gym” is a climbing and/or bouldering specific gym.
 Eligible gyms demonstrate a high standard in safety, routesetting and staff education.
 They also create opportunities for climbers of all levels to improve and meet others.
 Gyms also help develop the sport of climbing and/or bouldering, both at an elite and recreational level.
 They provide expertise, an encouraging environment and modern facilities and equipment for climbers to succeed.

-Eligible coaches are nominated for outstanding coaching achievement within the past year (2018).
+Eligible coaches are nominated for outstanding coaching achievement.
 Coaches must also present a positive image, respect for clients and demonstrate concern for their athletes’ careers.
 Above all, they must adopt an anti-doping stance.
 Qualifications are encouraged.

 A “team” is comprised of more than three members – for example, organised by a school, club or climbing gym.
-To be eligible for nomination, sports teams need to have been formed for a minimum of six months.
 The team should achieve specific goals and demonstrate regular, structured interactions.
 Eligible teams have achieved success in their field in the past year.

 Celebrating the single most outstanding community project this year, this award recognises events, campaigns or other projects that benefit the local climbing community.
 Significant, original projects that work with a community to directly address needs, provide pathways to success and create opportunities for individuals to join a community are encouraged.
 Projects should also be effective, organised and well executed.

 Honouring an individual who demonstrates exceptional leadership qualities, this award recognises someone who motivates and inspires people around them to accomplish.
 The individual inspires a high level of commitment from others through leading by example.
-Starting with a compelling vision, this person gives people the tools to get involved.
+They tirelessly work to create an environment where others can excel.

 This award recognises a significant ascent from any discipline (Sport, Trad, Boulder or Alpine).
 This could be a route of significance, a particular milestone (e.g. Youngest person to climb 34), a notable ascent style or a notable new route.